 San Francisco City & County of's score of 23 is lower than 66% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 As of the latest available data, the San Francisco City & County has not reported any specific carbon emissions figures, with no emissions data provided in kg CO2e.
 Additionally, there are no documented reduction targets or climate pledges currently in place.
-The absence of emissions data suggests that the city may be in the early stages of developing a comprehensive climate strategy or may not have publicly disclosed its emissions profile.
-Without specific targets or commitments, it is challenging to assess the city's progress in addressing climate change or its alignment with industry standards.
-In the context of climate action, it is essential for municipalities like San Francisco to establish clear reduction targets and report on emissions to contribute effectively to global climate goals.
-The lack of data may indicate a need for enhanced transparency and commitment to sustainability initiatives.
+The absence of emissions data and reduction initiatives suggests that the City & County may be in the early stages of developing a comprehensive climate strategy.
+Without specific targets or commitments, it is challenging to assess their progress in addressing climate change or their overall carbon footprint.
+In the context of climate action, it is essential for municipalities like San Francisco to establish clear emissions baselines and reduction goals to align with global climate commitments.
+As of now, the lack of data indicates a need for further development in their climate action framework.